jaimin-bariya/jaimin-bariya/README.md

 3. **Name Origin:** Python is named after the British comedy series "Monty Python's Flying Circus," not the snake 🐍.
 Guido van Rossum, the creator of Python, wanted a name that was short, unique, and slightly mysterious.

-4.**Multi-paradigm:** Python supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
+4. **Multi-paradigm:** Python supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 This makes it very versatile and powerful.